keshavramaswamy/HackerRank/README.md

 2.House Prices Prediction

-*Multivariate Linear Regression Model implemented using scikit learn with Pandas package.
+*Multivariate Linear Regression Model implemented using **Scikit-learn** with Pandas package.

 *Training data (each row) consists of a list of features of the house followed by the house price.